denoland/fresh/docs/latest/examples/init-the-server.md

 ### Preview

-Finally when you run `deno task preview` you should see:
+Finally when you run `deno run preview` you should see:

 ```
-Task preview deno run -A main.ts
+Task preview deno -A main.ts
 i'm logged during initialization, and not during handling!
 Using snapshot found at /Users/reed/code/temp/1763/_fresh